leachtucker/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+	A closure is essentially a nested function.
+It gives you access to an outer function's scope for variables/objects/data.
+It can be advantageous for keeping variables private and out of the global scope.
 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){